Classful network: Classful addressing definition

-The number of addresses usable for addressing specific hosts in each network is always 2^{n} − 2, where N is the number of rest field bits, and the subtraction of 2 adjusts for the use of the all-bits-zero host value to represent the network address and the all-bits-one host value for use as a broadcast address.
+The number of addresses usable for addressing specific hosts in each network is always 2^{n} − 2, where n is the number of rest field bits, and the subtraction of two adjusts for the use of the all-bits-zero host value to represent the network address and the all-bits-one host value for use as a broadcast address.
 Thus, for a Class C address with 8 bits available in the host field, the maximum number of hosts is 254.

-Today, IP addresses are associated with a subnet mask.
-This was not required in a classful network because the mask was implied by the address itself; any network device would inspect the first few bits of the IP address to determine the class of the address and thus its netmask.
+Today, subnet masks are explicit.
+This was not required in the classful scheme because the mask was implied by the address itself; any network device would inspect the first few bits of the IP address to determine the class of the address and thus its subnet mask.